 Position players pitching is one of those baseball oddities I get a kick out of seeing.
 It's not a tactic you like your favorite team to resort to, as it's usually used when on the receiving end of a beatdown.
 At least it adds some levity to what would otherwise be a dismal loss.

 For some reason, I was wondering how many times the Padres have put a position player on the mound.
 Recalling a couple of occasions but knowing there had to be more, I consulted BR's list of non-pitchers who have pitched.
-After a few dozen tabs opened just to be sure, along with a nice batch of double-checking, it turns out seven position players have pitched in a total of nine games for the Padres through the years.
-All nine games, as you might suspect, were losses.
+After a few dozen tabs opened just to be sure, along with a nice batch of double-checking, it turns out eight position players have pitched in a total of ten games for the Padres through the years.
+All ten games, as you might suspect, were losses.

 Iorg fared better his second time on the hill.
 On August 30, 1986, 67 days after his last time, he pitched the seventh and eighth innings of a 10-1 loss to Montreal.
 This time he allowed only a single and no runs, lowering his lifetime ERA to an even 12.00.